 *WGSS 344 PSYCHOLOGY OF GENDER (3 credits)Gender is a pervasive cultural system that structures nearly every human behavior and interaction.
 In this course, students will analyze how gender functions in modern U.S. culture and how it intersects with other major social categories such as race, class, sexual orientation and identity.
 Prerequisite: PSYC 115/116 or WGSS 305 and sophomore standing.
 Also listed as PSYC 344.
 (D-D)

 *WGSS 357 GENDER AND SEXUALITY IN THE ANCIENT WORLD (3 credits) This course explores ways the ancient Greeks constructed notions of gender and sexuality.
 Students examine a wide range of primary evidence (such as drama, poetry, philosophy, science or medical treatises, court documents, art, architecture and daily artifacts) in order to uncover Greek attitudes and practices.
 By confronting the assumptions of a culture that was in many ways radically different from our own, we address some of the fundamental ways that ideas about gender and sexuality inform and shape societal expectations and institutions, from personal identity and forms of self-expression to the legal, medical and political mechanisms that govern society.
 Knowledge of a classical language is not required.
-Prerequisite: An Interpretive Practices course or consent of the instructor.
+Prerequisite: Consent of the instructor.
 Also listed as ANCS 357.
 (WI)

 WGSS TBA READINGS IN AFRICAN AMERICAN WOMEN’S HISTORY (4 credits)Explores select topics in the history of African American women from the era of antebellum slavery to the present, using such primary sources as slave narratives, autobiographies, documents and historical monographs.
 Topics include gender relations in the slave community, the gendered nature of slave resistance and rebellion, the politics of economic emancipation, women’s activism in the struggle against racial violence and segregation and the role of women in the Civil Rights and Black Power movements.